aptos-labs/developer-docs/docs/nodes/validator-node/operator/running-validator-node/using-docker.md

        Backup your `private-keys.yaml` somewhere safe.
 These keys are important for you to establish ownership of your node. **Never share private keys with anyone.**
       :::

 4. Configure validator information.
-You need to setup a static IP / DNS address (DNS is much preferred) which can be used by the node, and make sure the network / firewalls are properly configured to accept external connections.
+You need to set up a static IP / DNS address (DNS is much preferred) which can be used by the node, and make sure the network / firewalls are properly configured to accept external connections.
 See [Network Identity For Fullnode](../../../full-node/network-identity-fullnode.md) for how to do this.

     ```bash
     cd ~/$WORKSPACE